Prag8855/aab/content/guides/first-bank-account-in-germany.md

 Your bank must allow [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung).
 This is how your employer pays you, and how you pay your rent and your taxes.
 All EU banks and most European banks allow SEPA transfers.[^0]

 You don't need a German bank.
-You can open a bank account in any European country, including the United Kingdom.
+You can open a bank account in any EU country.

 ## German banks for expats